-The rapid diagnostic centre provides a single point of contact to support patients with non-specific (vague) symptoms that may be due to cancer.
+The rapid diagnostic centre (RDC) for non-specific symptoms provides a single point of contact to support patients with vague symptoms that may be due to cancer.

-The service is based at the Friarage Hospital and aims to promote faster diagnosis by assessing patients’ symptoms holistically and providing a tailored pathway of clinically relevant diagnostic tests as quickly as possible.
+The service is based at the Friarage Hospital, with a weekly clinic at Guisborough Primary Care Hospital.
+The RDC aims to promote faster diagnosis by assessing patients’ symptoms holistically and providing a tailored pathway of clinically relevant diagnostic tests as quickly as possible.

-GPs can refer patients to the RDC if they feel they have symptoms that require further investigation by a hospital specialist team so that problems can be investigated, and if needed, treated quickly and effectively.
+Clinicians in primary and secondary care can refer patients to the RDC if they feel they have symptoms that require further investigation by a hospital specialist team so that problems can be investigated, diagnosed, and if needed, treated quickly and effectively.

 The RDC provides